Get Rid of Self-Rejection: The Silent Saboteur Of Your Success

 Causes of Self-Rejection

 Self-rejection can have a variety of causes.
-Internal negative thoughts, unrealistic expectations, failure fear, unfulfilled needs, and low self-esteem are all common causes of feeling rejected by oneself.
+Internal negative thoughts, unrealistic expectations, failure fear, unfulfilled needs, and low self-esteem are all common causes of self-rejection.

 Unrealistic expectations can also lead to self-rejection.
 You often set impossible standards for yourself, and when you fail to meet them, you experience a profound sense of rejection.
 This can be especially true when you compare yourself to others and feel like you do not measure up.